-The Gippsland region needs a dedicated corridor
+The Gippsland region needs a dedicated corridor to allow access to the national standard gauge network and efficient access to the Port of Melbourne and a future Victorian Port.

+The line would also serve Gippsland trains.

-- To allow access to the national standard gauge network. - · Allow efficient access to the Port of Melbourne and a future Victorian Port. - Access for freight and regional passenger trains as the Dandenong line is used intensively by suburban trains.
+A dedicated corridor for freight and regional passenger trains is needed as the Dandenong line is used intensively by suburban trains.